HanifCarroll/django-vs-rails-comparison/README.md

 ### Rails

-Validators are classes with a validate method that attach to the model.
+Validators are either classes with a validate method that attach to the model or methods directly on the model instance.

 ```ruby
 class MyValidator < ActiveModel::Validator